 Hours and Fees

 Admission to the Toyosu Fish Market is free.
-The tuna auction begins at 4:30 am.
-While the market remains open until the evening, much of the buying and selling has concluded by 10 am.
+The tuna auction begins around 5am.
+While the market remains open until 5pm in the evening, much of the buying and selling has concluded by 10 am.